 Develop a relationship

-If you do find businesses or a builder that have available items, work on developing a relationship with them to get materials as they become available.
-Exchange email addresses and stay in contact and if they have given you some pallets for your project, do not hesitate to send them back an email with the photo of the what you made from their "junk"!
+If you do find businesses or a builder that has available items, work on developing a relationship with them to get materials as they become available.
+Exchange email addresses and stay in contact and if they have given you some pallets for your project, do not hesitate to send them back an email with the photo of what you made from their “junk”!
 This applies to everything, not only for pallets!

 Use the power of the internet